MichaelCurrin/dev-cheatsheets/cheatsheets/package_managers/npm.md

  }
 ```

+Notes:

+- The empty are added here for readibility and grouping of related areas - when you do an `npm` command which updates your `package.json` file, all the empty lines will be removed.
+- From the docs: "If you don’t plan to publish your package, the name and version fields are optional."
-Optionally include "homepage" with a URL such as Github Pages to Netlify URL for the service or docs site.
+- Optionally include "homepage" with a URL such as Github Pages to Netlify URL for the service or docs site.

 ### Author